History of manga: Shōjo manga

-In 1969, a variety of women manga artists, later called the Year 24 Group (also known as Magnificent 24s), made their shōjo, meaning/for girl, manga debut ("year 24" comes from the year Shōwa 24 on the Japanese calendar, or 1949 on the Gregorian calendar, when some of these artists were born).
-The group included Hagio Moto, Riyoko Ikeda, Yumiko Ōshima, Keiko Takemiya, and Ryoko Yamagishi, which marked the first major entry of women artists into manga.
-Thereafter, shōjo manga would be drawn primarily by women artists for an audience of girls and young women.
+In 1969, a variety of female manga artists, later called the Year 24 Group (also known as Magnificent 24s), made their shōjo, meaning/for girl, manga debut ("year 24" comes from the year Shōwa 24 on the Japanese calendar, or 1949 on the Gregorian calendar, when some of these artists were born).
+The group included Hagio Moto, Riyoko Ikeda, Yumiko Ōshima, Keiko Takemiya, and Ryoko Yamagishi, which marked the first major entry of female artists into manga.
+Thereafter, shōjo manga would be drawn primarily by female artists for an audience of girls and young women.

 A statue of The Rose of Versailles.
 This is a statue of Oscar and André at the Takarazuka Grand Theater in Takarazuka, Hyōgo, which is the musical of the work.

 In 1971, Ikeda began her immensely popular shōjo manga Berusaiyu no Bara (The Rose of Versailles), the story of Oscar François de Jarjayes, a cross-dressing woman who was a captain in Marie Antoinette's Palace Guards in pre-Revolutionary France.
 At the end of the series (which originally ran from 1972 to 1973), Oscar dies as a revolutionary leading a charge of her troops against the Bastille.
 Likewise, Moto's work challenged Japan's Neo-Confucianist limits on women's roles and activities.
-Her 1975 shōjo science fiction story, They Were Eleven, tells the story of a young woman cadet in a future space academy.
+Her 1975 shōjo science fiction story, They Were Eleven, tells the story of a young female cadet in a future space academy.

 These women also innovated stylistic choices of the art form.
 In its focus on the heroine's inner experiences and feelings, shōjo manga are "picture poems" with delicate and complex designs that often eliminate panel borders completely to create prolonged, non-narrative extensions of time.
 The group's contributions in their stories – strong and independent female characters, intense emotionality, and complex design – remain characteristic of shōjo manga to the present day.